COMBAT

 ACTIONS

-Each participant gets 2 combat actions per round.
-They may choose to take the same action twice or take two separate actions.
+They may choose to take the same action twice or take two different actions.

 TABLE 9: COMBAT ACTIONS